nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/simple-experiment/chaos-run-intro.md

 **Please Note:** **It may take a little time to initialise the environment as this is the first step in this scenario.
-Make sure the bash terminal reports that the enviroment is ready before continuing.**
+Make sure the bash terminal reports that the environment is ready before continuing.**

 To use the `chaos`
 command you need to turn on the Python virtual environment that the command